Adam Pisoni, Microsoft’s general manager of Yammer.

 The promise of social (Or, how to build a better burger)

-Done right, enterprise social can drive significant business value by improving how employees connect, share information and work across teams and geographies, and beyond the firewall to customers, vendors and other key relationships.
+Done well, enterprise social can drive significant business value by improving how employees connect, share information and work across teams and geographies, and beyond the firewall to customers, vendors and other key relationships.

-“Learning in analog is not the way they learn, and it’s not the way they stay engaged,” Laping says.
+“Learning in analogue is not the way that they learn, and it’s not the way that they stay engaged,” Laping says.
 “We need to reach them where they’re at, and that means mobile and social.”

 Laping says social networking offers a huge value for a company like Red Robin, with employees spread across the country.
 It helps him and other executives engage with people in the field and learn from them on a daily basis.

 “How do you get a fast path to engagement?
-The old model of putting out a memo, explaining your thinking, and trusting your employees to follow doesn’t work.
+The old model of putting out a memo, explaining your thinking and trusting your employees to follow doesn’t work.
 Now, you need so much more interactivity, which is why I initially felt so strongly about Yammer.
-Ultimately, I realized I needed it more than anyone because I was tasked with driving change.”
+Ultimately, I realised I needed it more than anyone because I was tasked with driving change.”